 - Mix and match your engagement ring metal color with your wedding ring color

-- Couple your classic engagement ring setting style with something more vintage for a wedding band
+Couple your classic engagement ring setting style with something more vintage for a wedding band

-If you have a halo ring, you might need to find a band that fits underneath the edge of the center stone.
-With a vintage ring, you might need a different style of wedding band that is shaped specifically to fit the cut of the engagement ring (pictured).
+If you have a halo engagement ring, you might need one of our engagement ring band styles that fits underneath the edge of the center stone.
+With a vintage engagement ring, you might need a different style of wedding band that is shaped specifically to fit the cut of the engagement ring (pictured).

 If you’ve already purchased your engagement ring in one of these four styles, our diamond experts should still be able to help you find a ring to complete your bridal set.

 How Do I Choose From So Many Types of Wedding Rings?